romankempt/aimstools/README.md

 # AIMS_tools
 This library contains a personal collection of scripts to handle AIMS calculations.
 It's mainly meant for private use or to be shared with students and colleagues.
-Once it runs efficiently and contains all necessary features, it might also be shared with the AIMS club.

 ## Currently implemented features:
 - **Running AIMS:** prepare_aims.py can set up the files for different tasks employing the ASE (single point, geometry optimisation, band structure calculation, atom-projected density of states)